dwylie86/cryptography/README.md

 * **cryptography**: The primary library for implementing AES and RSA encryption.
 * **zxcvbn**: Used in the password manager for accurate, robust password strength estimation.
 * **bcrypt**: Used for secure password hashing and verification in the password manager.
+* **pytest**: Used for unit testing the core cryptographic functions (hashing, encryption, password management), ensuring they are correct and reliable.